TecnicoFuelCell/Docker-ROS2-Humble/README.md

 * If you are using Linux, run the lin script

 ## No Script Procedure
-* Just press next and install on the Docker installation
-* Install WSL2 and xLaunch
 * Download the docker file
 * On the directory where the docker file is, open a terminal (not a wsl one) and write:
 ```